 "Hmmm...
 I don't know...
 Maybe Mrs. Browning should sit this one out."

+Circle Document 3 in your case log.
 You have gained access to Document 3 (Letter from Mystery Sender), which can be found at the back of this case book on page 212.
-Please note this in your case log.